Presentation of the GIP ARRONAX

 Arronax is thus a public research institute with private administration of accounts.
 In a manner of speaking, it is a mixed economy system enabling it to cooperate on equal terms with public research partners while acting like a company in its dealings with industrial clients (SIRET (business registration) number: 13000411200012, DUNS number: 295659028).

 The staff working in the GIP include researchers, engineers and technicians placed on secondment by its members, and GIP employees.
 Advisers and several members of partner laboratories collaborate on a regular basis with the GIP’s activities.
-The GIP Arronax has 48 staff, corresponding to 41.6 full-time equivalent positions.
+The GIP Arronax has 62 staff.

 - Download our brochure (double-sided printable pdf)